OneThirdOff/CPU-Concept/README.md

 # CPU-Concept

-The CPU has, at the moment, two one-bit registers and 256byte of memory.
+The CPU has, at the moment, two one-bit registers (A and B) and 256byte of memory plus 2k of graphics memory.
 Sequentially accessable.
-No jump funtion yet, so only linear programs.

 The built in interpreter will allow the user to code then run the program.